Course Code: CHC33015

 Assessment Methods: Assessment methods for this course include a variety of written questions, projects, case studies, observation and a skills journal to give you maximum opportunity to develop your knowledge in individual support and specialise in home care.

-The Certificate III in Individual Support (Home Care) is made up of 13 total units.
+The Certificate III in Individual Support (Home and Community) is made up of 13 total units.
 This covers 7 core units, 3 specialisation units, and 3 other elective units.
 Together, these units will allow you to specialise in Home Care.

 CHCCCS023 – Support independence and well being